9 Chapter 9 Hypothesis testing

 - We determine if we have enough evidence to support the original hypothesis and draw conclusions.

-Now let’s being in some specific terminology:
+Now let’s begin with some specific terminology:

 Null hypothesis: In general, the null hypothesis, written H0 (“H-naught”), is the idea that nothing is going on: there is no effect of our treatment, no relation between our variables, and no difference in our sample mean from what we expected about the population mean.
 The null hypothesis indicates that an apparent effect is due to chance.
 This is always our baseline starting assumption, and it is what we (typically) seek to reject.
 For mathematical notation, one uses =).